stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 # Backwards Compatibility

 This proposal is a breaking change.
 However, all smart contracts published prior to this proposal's activation will be usable after this proposal activates.
-Of particular note is that the block-height Clarity variable will increment at a much faster pace, since blocks will be produced much more quickly.

 A separate SIP will be written to describe any changes to Clarity that may take effect with the activation of this SIP.